magomimmo/modern-cljs/doc/tutorial-03.md

 directory.

-Open the file `core.clj` from `src/clj/modern_cljs` directory and change it's content as follows.
+Open the file `core.clj` from `src/clj/modern_cljs` directory and change its content as follows.

 ```clojure
 (ns modern-cljs.core